-Although there are exceptions, terrier-type breeds developed to go after “critters” and other breeds with a high 'prey drive' may not be able to control their instinct to chase and kill your new puppy.
-Sighthounds such as Afghans or Greyhounds may also feel the urge to chase scurrying creatures and may see a small puppy as more of an object to be chased than a companion.
+Although there are exceptions, terrier-type breeds developed to go after “critters” and other breeds with a high 'prey drive' may not be able to control their instinct to chase and/or attack your new puppy.
+Sighthounds such as Afghans, Greyhounds, or Scottish Deerhounds may also feel the urge to chase scurrying creatures and may see a small puppy as more of an object to be chased than a companion.
 Herding dogs chase joggers, bicyclists, sheep, and cats, for instance—it’s a natural instinct, so be prepared for careful training if you share your life with one of these go-getters.

 Even friendly dogs could prove dangerous if there’s a great size disparity between the pets.
 An 80-pound pooch could accidentally sit on your Chihuahua puppy or hurt the smaller pet if play gets too rough.

-On the other paw, a jumbo-size Great Pyrenees baby might injure your old-lady Lhasa Apso when he puppy-pounces on her arthritic frame.
+On the other paw, a jumbo-size Great Pyrenees baby might injure your older Lhasa Apso when the puppy-pounces on their fragile frame.
 Study the breeds and talk with professionals to help you make informed choices.
 It can work but requires more supervision and care on your part.